 Research and development

 Businesses performing RegTech R&D (research and development) have the potential to qualify for the UK government’s R&D tax credits incentive.
-These can provide a significant boost to a business’s finances, being worth up to 33p for every £1 spent on qualifying R&D. Qualifying expenditure can include the money spent on staff costs, materials, software and utilities.
+These can provide a significant boost to a business’s finances, being worth up to 27p for every £1 spent on qualifying R&D on or post 1 April 2023.
+Qualifying expenditure can include the money spent on staff costs, materials, software and utilities.
 Many companies use this money to hire new staff, spark the next big project, or fund the final push in creating something remarkable.

 R&D & RegTech